leanghoun/leanghoun.github.io/docs/Micron/photos.md

 *Printing Begins! - 4*
 {: .fs-2 .text-grey-dk-000 }

 Oops.
 STLs in the Micron Github are for Dragon hotend, while the DFH kit comes with a Dragonfly BMO.
+Need to reprint.

 ![Printing Begins Again!](../../../../assets/images/micron-1-oops-printing-begins-again-1.jpg)
 *Printing Begins Again! - 1*